 Message from the Chief

 Welcome to the University of Oregon.

-We are a community of students, faculty, staff members, and campus visitors dedicated to the university's mission of excellence in teaching, research, and service.
-To best accomplish this mission, we make safety a top priority by providing strong educational and prevention programs and services.
+At the University of Oregon, we are a community of students, faculty, staff members, and campus visitors dedicated to the university's mission of excellence in teaching, research, and service.